sitepoint/vagrant-lxc-base-boxes/README.md

 ## Building the boxes

-_In order to build the boxes you need to have the `lxc-download` template available on your machine (note: the `lxc` package included in Debian 10 satisfies this requirement).
-If you don't have one present, please create one based on [this](https://github.com/lxc/lxc/blob/master/templates/lxc-download.in) and drop it on your lxc templates path (usually `/usr/share/lxc/templates/`)._
+In order to build the boxes you need to have the `lxc-download` template available on your machine (note: the `lxc` package included in Debian 10 satisfies this requirement).
+Create one based on [this](https://github.com/lxc/lxc/blob/master/templates/lxc-download.in) template if required, and drop it on your lxc templates path (usually `/usr/share/lxc/templates/`).

 ```sh
 git clone https://github.com/sitepoint/vagrant-lxc-base-boxes.git